 The Sistine Chapel, while a part of the Vatican Museums, deserves a special mention just because of how spellbinding it is!
 Typically considered one of Michelangelo's finest work, the Sistine Chapel is a certified highlight of a trip to Vatican City.

 The phrase, “Saving the best for the last” has never been more relevant than at the Vatican Museums.
-The Sistine Chapel, situated in the Apostolic Palace, the official residence of the Pope, is the last room you would visit while on your Vatican Museums tour.
+The Sistine Chapel, situated in the Apostolic Palace, the official residence of the Pope, is the last room you get to visit while on your Vatican Museums tour.
 And it’s worth the wait.
 Unlike most tourists places that are plagued with noisy chatter of tourists, the Sistine Chapel is so magnificent that a natural quiet falls upon the room, no matter how many people are in there.
 Michelangelo's frescoes on the ceiling and the altar are the most famous paintings in the Sistine Chapel.

-The museums have many classical sculptures, tapestries, and paintings by Renaissance greats such as Raphael, Caravaggio, Michelangelo, Bernini and Leonardo da Vinci on display throughout all 54 galleries.
+The museums have many classical sculptures, tapestries, and paintings by Renaissance greats such as Raphael, Caravaggio, Michelangelo, Bernini and Leonardo da Vinci on display throughout the 54 galleries.
 The Vatican Museums also have a collection of Modern Religious Art with paintings and sculptures from artists like Carlo Carrà, Vincent van Gogh, Giorgio de Chirico, Paul Gauguin, Salvador Dalí, and Pablo Picasso.

 Things to see at Vatican Museums